magi8101/AI-PWERED-CHATBOT-CRM/SECURITY.md

 ## 🛡️ Supported Versions

-We maintain and provide security updates for the following versions:
+We provide security updates and support for the following versions of **ChatBase Backend**:

 | Version | Supported          |
 |---------|--------------------|